The 6 Best Eye Heating Masks (for Dry Eyes & Blepharitis)

 Thermalon vs. Bruder

-The Thermalon costs less than $10, about half the price of the Bruder.
-However, it can not sustain the proper temperature necessary for affecting the oil glands.
 Most users on Amazon seem to be happy with it, but one user has warned that it releases a chemical that can hurt the eyes (according to her doctor).
 This user may have overused this eye pad.

 How Often Should You Use a Heated Eye Mask?

 According to the eye specialist, Dr. Malcolm McKellar, a hot compress should be applied for about 10 minutes, four to six times a day to begin with.
-After a few days, just one treatment is usually enough.
-Expect the skin around the area to look pink or reddened after treatment – do not confuse it with the progression of inflammation.

 1. Improving oil-gland function – heated eye pads loosen clogged oil glands (Meibomian gland dysfunction – MGD), which is the leading cause of dry eyes.
 This helps to create tears and keep the eyes moisturized.